Runaway GO

 Runaway GO are a Northern Irish indie pop band formed in 2011.
 They have self-released six singles to date with the most recent, "I Would Go", released in October 2013.

 History

 Formation and early years (2006-2011)

-Javed Love, Chris Jackson, and James Lappin initially formed the band, initially under the name Kagura, in 2006.
+Chris Jackson, and James Lappin initially formed the band, initially under the name Kagura, in 2006.
 Fiona O'Kane was subsequently asked to front the group and was later joined by school friend David Jackson after he impressed with his vocal harmonies.
 Kagura performed sporadically at local venues in Belfast and released two well-received demo EPs in 2007 and 2009.

 The band's early successes included reaching the finals of the JD Set Unsigned and Road to V competitions in 2007 and performing showcase gigs for Channel 4 in both instances.

 A period of transition from 2010 to 2011 saw the band change name twice, performing for a short time under the moniker Phoenix Fire before settling on Runaway GO.